-Air quality emission controls are utilized at the Arellanes Lease.
-Emission controls employed at this facility include:
+Air quality emission controls are utilized at the Righetti Lease.
+The emission controls employed at this facility include:

 - → A Fugitive Hydrocarbon Inspection & Maintenance program for detecting and repairing leaks of hydrocarbons from piping components, i.e., valves, flanges and seals, consistent with the requirements of the District Rule 331 to reduce ROC emissions by approximately 80-percent. - → A program to keep well cellars pumped out consistent with the requirements of District Rule 344.